allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 event Allocated(address indexed recipientId, uint256 amount, address token, address sender)
 ```

-Event emitted when a recipient is allocated to
+Emitted when a recipient is allocated to.